jcouyang/functional-javascript/en/functor_&_monad/monad.md

 # Monad

-It seems hard to explain the `Monad`, however, you can interpret `Monad` as a `Lazy` or a box with inside status unknown.
-This hears like [Schrödinger's cat](http://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) (but you may get more confused after you clicked into this wiki post).
+It seems hard to explain the `Monad`, however, you can interpret `Monad` as a `Lazy` or a box with unknown value/status inside.
+This sounds like [Schrödinger's cat](http://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) (you may get more confused after you clicked into this wiki post).
 Anyway, "Schrödinger's cat" indicates that you have no idea about the status of the cat inside, before you open the box.
-.

 So, what is the mystery in the black box of Monad?
-Let's open and taste.
+Let's open and taste it.

-Have we make an agreement for explaining the `Either`?
-Yes, we are on the right track.
-Last chapter we said Either is a Functor that can be `fmap over`.
-Why here we metioned black box (Monad).
-In fact, Monad is also a Functor.
+I said I will explain `Either`, here it is.
+And we've refer Either is a Functor that can be `fmap over`.
+But here we metioned it as black box (Monad).
+In fact, Monad is subset of Functor, which means any Monad is a Functor as well.

 ### Either